MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-o365-to-o365.md

 description: "Setting up migration from  Microsoft 365 to Microsoft 365"
 ---

+# Setting up migration from Microsoft 365 to Microsoft 365

-# Microsoft 365 FAQ
+## Before you begin:  Microsoft 365 FAQ

-## Will there be unsupported files and characters?
+### Will there be unsupported files and characters?

 Transferring from one Microsoft 365 tenant to another means the source and the destination have the same limitations; therefore, your data should meet the compatibility requirements when downloading data from Office 365 and uploading data into Microsoft 365.